minilazarillo/minilazarillo.github.io/project.md

 * The text has three different versions:

-  1. A reading version, usable on all devices, from mobile phones to tablets to the desktop, without any annotations or hyperlinks.
+  1. A reading edition, usable on all devices, from mobile phones to tablets to the desktop, without any annotations or hyperlinks.
   2. An annotated edition where we have used our XML-TEI more fully.
 This version offers small descriptions of each character in bubbles, the same description offered in the Index of characters ("Índice de personajes").
-  3. The images offered by the [Library of Extremadura under a Creative Commons license](http://roda.gobex.es/roda/avisoLegal.jsp;jsessionid=5FF976699E942910DB78499E6ED34C08?pid=libro%3A5274b75d-ca5c-472c-8cb5-817e5f8cac99), if the reader is interested in comparing the original with the edited text.
+  3. A very basic facsimile edition using images offered by the [Library of Extremadura under a Creative Commons license](http://roda.gobex.es/roda/avisoLegal.jsp;jsessionid=5FF976699E942910DB78499E6ED34C08?pid=libro%3A5274b75d-ca5c-472c-8cb5-817e5f8cac99), if the reader is interested in comparing the original with the edited text.
 * We have also added other sections to our edition:
   1. A contextualization of the work, the edition from Medina del Campo, and its later reception.
   2. A map of the places mentioned by Lázaro as well as the places he visits.